frankstepanski/node-express-course/week4/readme.md

 ___
 ### Routes

-Before we get knee deep into other HTTP methods, let's take a step back talk about how we can structure our routes a bit more efficiently.
+Before we get knee deep into the other HTTP methods, let's take a step back talk about how we can structure our routes a bit more efficiently.

 We can use [Express router](https://expressjs.com/en/guide/routing.html#express-router) to group routes together.
 A router is a mini Express application that we can use to group routes together.

 The router file will contain all of the routes for a specific resource.
-For example, we can create a router file for our todo resource.
+For example, we can create a router file for a todo resource.

 ![routes file](images/routes-file.png)